cslarsen/mickey-scheme/README.md

     ...
     $ LD_LIBRARY_PATH=".:" ./mickey

-or, if you're feeling insecure, simply make it session-wide with
+or, alternatively just export it into your environment:

     $ export LD_LIBRARY_PATH=".:"
     $ ./mickey